pupubird/WebLaunchJS-2021/Advance.md

 greeting("Rain", print_weather); // treat print_weather like variable here;
 ```

-In real world example, the concept of callback is extensively used when it comes to network request (getting data from server).
-Like "After gotten the data from server, call this function to update user profile for this page".
+In a real-world example, the concept of the callback is extensively used when it comes to network requests (getting data from the server).
+Like "After gotten the data from the server, call this function to update user profile for this page".

 So to solve the question mentioned, what we can do is: